canaanmckenzie/canaanmckenzie/site/recommended-books-on-egyptology.md

 good question.

-well other than it being something interesting, it also presents a problem in computer vision i've been tackling for a while, which is parsing through images, in this case images of glyphs and feeding them into what i hope will be something of a recognition engine for deciphering hieroglyphs. this extends beyond egyptian, but when i was looking around for a training set, i settled on this and since i have the books and their digital formats i thought i might as well use them.
+other than being something interesting, it also presents an opportunity for some computer vision research, parsing through images of glyphs and feeding them into what i hope will be something of a recognition engine for deciphering hieroglyphs. this extends beyond egyptian, but when i was looking around for a training set, i settled on this since i have the books and their digital formats readily at hand.

 **middle egyptian**